Axway/open-banking-docs/content/en/docs/Overview/Integration/_index.md

 linkTitle: "Integration"
 weight: 2
 date: 2021-06-22
-description: Overview of Integration Architecture
+description: An Integration View of Axway Open Banking
 ---

-The diagram below shows an high-level integration view of the OBA architecture.
+The diagram below shows an high-level integration view of the Axway Open Banking architecture.

 The aim of this diagram is to provide an initial understanding of the integration between components.